rozek/blockly-ai-playground/README.md

 ![AI-Agent_I](./Examples/AI-Agent_I.png)
 ![AI-Agent_II](./Examples/AI-Agent_II.png)

-> this example contains a full-blown AI agent (it's a bit like your own, personal "Copilot"): give it a "Task" and watch how it decomposes it into smaller steps it is then working through.
-The agent has two "tools" at hand: a "ResearchTool" that can conduct wb researches (like the [AI Web Search](#ai-web-search) from above) and a "ComputationTool" which creates and runs a JavaScript function that is used whenever some information has to be computed rather than looked up in the internet.
-The outcome of each step is added to the agent's "knowledge" and stored in the browser - this gives the agent the possibility to skip over already worked steps when it was aborted and restarted later (provided that the "Task" was not changed in between)
+> this example contains a full-blown AI agent (it's a bit like your own, personal "Copilot"): give it a "task" and watch how it decomposes it into smaller steps it is then working through.
+The agent has two "tools" at hand: a "ResearchTool" that can conduct web researches (like the [AI Web Search](#ai-web-search) from above) and a "ComputationTool" which creates and runs a JavaScript function that is used whenever some information has to be computed rather than looked up in the Internet.
+The outcome of each step is added to the agent's "knowledge" and stored in the browser - this gives the agent the possibility to skip over already completed steps when it was aborted and restarted later (provided that the "task" was not changed in between)

 ### Steps derived from a given Objective ###